Best-kept secrets: 9x Restaurants off the beaten track

 Restaurant Iris

-If you scroll through the Insta-feed of this restaurant, you know: it's cozy up there.
+If you scroll through the Insta-feed of restaurant Iris, you know: it's cozy up there.
 This restaurant is in the Iris neighborhood (hence the name), and has the atmosphere of an old-school pub with food that makes you come back.
 Buckle up, and be amazed by the great atmosphere, the hidden courtyard(!), and the monthly changing menu with seasonal vegetables in the lead.
 Yummy!

 Spaans Centrum